xinzhouhe/eecs489-a4-spec/README.md

 Examples of `spdlog` can be found in `utils.cpp`.

 ### Protocols: Logging Packets
 You can log the packets received and generated by your SR program by using the -l parameter.
-The file will be in `pcap` format, so you can use Wireshark or `tcpdump` to read it.
+The file will be in `pcap` format, so you can use [Wireshark](https://www.wireshark.org/) or `tcpdump` to read it.
+Wireshark is free to download, and a powerful tool for a variety of applications -- we encourage you to use this project to become familiar with its basic functionality.

 For example,
 ```